 The District's net position remains strong and reflects financial stability.
-Development and property values continue to grow, and while the COVID-19 pandemic has created some level of uncertainty, the District has not yet experienced any negative impact on its revenues or financial position because of it.
-The strength of the current housing market and new development in the District, which directly impacts property tax revenues, is expected to continue into the 2020/21 fiscal year.
-The District is cognizant of the significant challenges that lie ahead with increased pension and healthcare costs, as well as the potential of an economic recession triggered by the current global pandemic.
-The District's Board of Directors and staff continue to be pro-active in their efforts to keep healthy reserve balances and prefund pension and OPEB obligations.
-The District made deposits of \$2,000,000 to its PARS (Public Agency Retirement Services) Pension Section 115 trust account during the 2019/20 fiscal year and has budgeted another \$1,000,000 in contributions in fiscal year 2020/21.
-These funds will serve to offset the growing unfunded liability balance and may also be utilized to offset future qualifying pension expenses in the event of an economic downturn.
+There is a continuing trend of increased Development within the District and property values are at historic highs, with no signs of a decline in the near future.
+That being said, the District is cognizant of the significant challenges that lie ahead with increased pension and healthcare costs, as well as the potential of an economic recession triggered by the current global pandemic and looming inflation.
+The District's Board of Directors and staff continue to be pro-active in their efforts to keep healthy reserve balances and prefund Pension and OPEB obligations.
+The District plans to make deposits in excess of \$2 million to its PARS (Public Agency Retirement Services) Pension and OPEB Section 115 trust accounts in fiscal year 2021/22.
+These funds will serve to offset the growing unfunded liability balances and may also be utilized to offset future qualifying expenses in the event of an economic downturn.
 The District's Board of Directors and staff continuously monitor and communicate economic trends and forecasts to ensure sound fiscal management.